Michelle L. Lange, OTR/L, ABDA, ATP/SMS

-In addition, many clients actually press downward.
+Many clients begin this movement by pressing downward.
 This downward movement may be seen without much forward movement, particularly in clients with tight hamstrings.
 The dynamic component must lengthen, or telescope, to absorb this movement and return to the starting position.
 All Seating Dynamics dynamic footrests include a telescoping feature which lengthens the footrest hanger by 1.5”, absorbing downward forces, and then guiding the foot back to the starting position.
-This feature also allows knee extension without the knee “jamming,” as this provides elevation and articulation simultaneously.
+Combined with the optional knee extension feature, telescoping allows knee extension without the knee “jamming,” as these features provide elevation and articulation (telescoping) simultaneously.

 Movement At The Ankle

 Finally, the client may move at the ankle into dorsiflexion (toes to ceiling) or plantarflexion (toes to floor).
-The dynamic component may also provide movement at the ankle.
+The dynamic component can provide movement at the ankle if this optional feature is requested.
 Plantar flexion is commonly seen in conjunction with knee extension.
 By adding this feature, ankle movement is absorbed, rather than force increasing over the ball of the foot, and the heel lifting off of the footplate.

 As in all wheelchair seating, angles are very important in meeting our client’s needs.
 Dynamic seating angles are equally important in providing an effective solution.